-When it comes to preparing seafood, one of the most important tools you’ll need is a fillet knife for fish.
+When it comes to preparing seafood, one of the most important tools you’ll need the best fish fillet knife.
 Whether you’re looking to fillet saltwater fish, walleye or redfish, the proper knife is a must-have item.
 It’s a common mistake to assume that all knives do the same job.
-Unfortunately, a standard kitchen knife just won’t cut it (literally) when filleting fish.
-That’s why we’re going to break down the absolute best fish fillet knives of 2020.
+Unfortunately, a standard kitchen knife just won’t cut it (literally) when it comes to filleting fish.
+That’s why we’re going to break down the absolute best fish fillet knives of 2021.

 Fillet knives are thin, with a curved blade.
 This makes them ideal for slicing through fish skin without ripping the flesh to shreds.
 And among fillet knives, there are even more specific types and features.
 There’s quite a bit of variation when it comes to things like length, sharpness and shape.
 With so many options at your disposal, it can be a bit confusing to know where to start.
 The best fish fillet knife easily skins the fish and cuts along the backbone with precision.
 It’s also comfortable, durable and safe.